 - 1 teaspoon flat leaf parsley, chopped

-- Butter or oil bottom of baking dish/pan.
+- Butter or oil bottom of baking dish.

-- Top with onion and then butter.
+- Top with onion, parsley, and dot top with pieces of butter.
 Salt and pepper, to taste.

-*Allergens will depend upon the type of butter or margarine you use.
+*Allergens will depend upon the type of butter/margarine you use.

 I cubed my large potatoes in 16 pieces, each.